-This MD&A should be read in conjunction with ACE's audited consolidated financial statements and notes for 2015.
+This MD&A should be read in conjunction with ACE's interim unaudited consolidated financial statements and notes for Quarter 2 2016.

 Effective January 1, 2011, the Corporation changed the basis of presenting its financial statements from going concern to liquidation (Refer to section 1 of this MD&A for additional information relating to the Corporation's liquidation process).